kubernetes-sigs/kubespray/README.md

 ## Container Runtime Notes

-- The list of available docker version is 18.09, 19.03 and 20.10.
-The recommended docker version is 20.10.
-The kubelet might break on docker's non-standard version numbering (it no longer uses semantic versioning).
-To ensure auto-updates don't break your cluster look into e.g. yum versionlock plugin or apt pin).
+- Supported Docker versions are 18.09, 19.03 and 20.10.
+The *recommended* Docker version is 20.10. `Kubelet` might break on docker's non-standard version numbering (it no longer uses semantic versioning).
+To ensure auto-updates don't break your cluster look into e.g. the YUM  ``versionlock`` plugin or ``apt pin``).
 - The cri-o version should be aligned with the respective kubernetes version (i.e. kube_version=1.20.x, crio_version=1.20)

 ## Requirements